 Many travelers may not realize there are two co-branded Avianca LifeMiles credit cards.
-LifeMiles may not be the most-talked-about frequent flyer programs.
+Avianca LifeMiles may not be the most-talked-about frequent flyer program.
 But it is one of the most flexible for booking international travel and now there are two new offers on the Avianca credit cards.

 Maybe you already transfer your American Express Membership Rewards, Citi ThankYou, or Capital One Venture Miles to your LifeMiles account.

-You now have the chance to earn up to 60,000 bonus LifeMiles with an Avianca credit card — one of the best credit card offers August 2019 — but only available for a limited time.
-Most award flights start at 15,000, making this bonus worth up to two roundtrips.
+You now have the chance to earn up to 40,000 bonus LifeMiles with an Avianca credit card — one of the best credit card offers because of its simplicity.
+Most award flights start at 15,000.
 This Avianca LifeMiles credit cards review will also help you decide which option is better for you.

 Avianca Vida Lifemiles Visa Credit Card Review

 The Avianca Vida Visa® Card is the entry-level LifeMiles credit card.
 It has the following features: